 • All participating PSEs have contributed to the 9-1-1 Consolidation Project Fund to cover project costs to include a local project manager and consultant services.

 • The IGA between participating PSEs agrees to use Lake County as its administrative agent for entering into contracts, making payments, receiving dues or grants or other revenue, and for providing financial accounting.

 • The Governance Committees (Policy and Operations Committees) conduct meetings in accordance with the Illinois Open Meetings Act, 5 ILCS 120/1 et seq.
 For administrative convenience, Governance Committees use the Lake County meeting notice and agenda system found at lakecounty.legistar.com.

 • The 21 PSEs are working together through regular meetings of the Policy Committee, Operations Committee, and various working groups.
-A consultant has been hired to support the local Project Manager in the development of the plan.

 1 A primary Public Safety Answering Point (PSAP) is a PSAP to which 9-1-1 calls are routed directly (“9-1-1 Operator”).
 A secondary PSAP is a PSAP to which 9-1-1 calls are transferred from a primary PSAP (e.g. a separate and/or independent fire, EMS, or law enforcement dispatch center).

 2 Emergency Telephone System Boards (ETSB) are established pursuant to Section 15.4 of the Local Government Emergency Telephone System Act, 50 ILCS 750/15.4 and are appointed by the corporate authorities of any county or municipality to provide for the management and operation of a 9-1-1 system to include overseeing 9-1-1 surcharge money collected from wireless and wire-line telephones.